-Mr. Erickson.
-Our employment agreement with Mr. Erickson, effective March 7, 2018, provided for an initial term through December 31, 2018, with an automatic renewal for an additional one-year period commencing on January 1, 2019 and each January 1 thereafter, unless either party provided written notice of nonrenewal ninety days prior to December 31 of each year.
-Mr. Erickson was entitled to an annual base salary equal to \$325,000 which was subject to adjustment in accordance with our normal payroll practices as in effect from time to time.
-Under the agreement, Mr. Erickson's target bonus was 40% of his base salary and his long-term incentive bonus percentage was also 40% of his base salary.
-If a change in control of the Company had occurred during the term of the agreement, the agreement would have remained in effect for the one-year period following the change in control.
-Following Mr. Erickson's termination of employment, he is generally be subject to non-solicitation restrictions for a period of 12 months.
-In the event Mr. Erickson's employment was terminated other than for cause, death, or disability, or he resigned for good reason, he would have been entitled to receive severance pursuant to the Company's general severance plan, or if such termination was in connection with a change in control, the sum of 100% of his salary plus the average of his bonus payments for the prior three years.
-He would also have been entitled to COBRA coverage at employee rates for up to 12 months and, if such termination was in connection with a change in control, a pro rata bonus for the year of termination.
+Mr. Stewart.
+Our amended and restated employment agreement with Mr. Stewart, effective November 5, 2020, provides for an initial term of two years, with an automatic renewal for additional one-year periods commencing on each anniversary thereafter, unless either party provides written notice of nonrenewal ninety days prior to the extension date.
+If a change in control of the Company occurs during the term of the agreement, the agreement will remain in effect for the two-year period following the change in control.
+Mr. Stewart's base salary is subject to annual review and increase at the discretion of our Chief Executive Officer and his target bonus is required to be at least 40% of his base salary.
+The agreement also provides for Mr. Stewart's participation in the Company's compensation and benefits plans, including the 2019 LTIP, in the same manner as other senior executives of the Company.
+Following Mr. Stewart's termination of employment, he will be subject to non-competition and non-solicitation restrictions for a period of 12 months.
+In the event Mr. Stewart's employment is terminated by the Company other than for cause, death, or disability, or he resigns for good reason, he will be entitled to receive severance pursuant to the Company's general severance plan, or if such termination is in connection with a change in control, he will be entitled to a payment equal to 200% of the sum of his salary plus the average of his bonus payments for the prior three years.
+He will also be entitled to COBRA coverage at employee rates for up to 12 months if in connection with a change in control) and, if such termination is in connection with a change in control, a pro rata bonus for the year of termination.

-Our obligation to pay any severance under each of the employment agreements is conditioned on the execution by the named executive officer of a general release and waiver of any and all claims with respect to their employment with the Company.
+Our obligation to pay any severance under each of the amended and restated employment agreements is conditioned on the execution by the named executive officer of a general release and waiver of any and all claims with respect to their employment with the Company.